 When you are moving to Berlin and plan to stay longer than 6 months in the city you are obliged to register yourself in the city, the so-called “Anmeldung”.
 In some situations, you might have to do it even if you stay less than 6 months.
-The registration is just very important. ‘’Die Anmeldung’’ is an administrative burden, requiring loads of right papers and if it is not planned carefully it can be very time-consuming.
-So how can you quickly go through this boring but necessary thing?
+The registration is simply crucial. ‘’Die Anmeldung’’ is an administrative burden, requiring loads of paperwork and if it is not planned carefully it can be very time-consuming.
+So how can you quickly go through this boring but mandatory process?

-First of all, you need to know that you can register in every “Bürgeramt” in all the different districts.
+First of all, you need to know that luckily you can register in every “Bürgeramt” in any of the Berlin districts.

-You can make an appointment by phone (155) or you can make it online.
-Try to avoid going to the “Bürgeramt” without an appointment, as there is a high risk you can not get an open slot or you might have to wait the whole day!
+You can make an appointment by phone (155) or you can do it online.
+Try to avoid going to the “Bürgeramt” without an appointment, as there is a very slim chance that you will receive an open slot and you might have to wait in line all day!

 To be well prepared for your appointment make sure you bring your ID or Passport including Visas if required and your rental contract.
 If you have the right papers, this will be a quick one!

 So now that you know how to get your appointment let’s focus on the papers.
 Unfortunately, the registration form is only available in German.
-To simplify your life and make your arrival a little more pleasant we at Club GLOBALS have an amazing idea.
-The CG Bot!
-A messenger bot on Facebook who helps you to create your own digital registration form that you will have to bring to the “Anmeldung” in Berlin.
+To simplify your life and make your arrival a little more pleasant we at Club GLOBALS have an amazing solution for you.
+AiRelo!
+A chat bot on Facebook who helps you to create your own digital registration form that you will have to bring to the “Anmeldung” in Berlin.

 ICH SPRECHE KEIN DEUTSCH?

-A smart thing you can do before you go to the Bürgeramt is learning some German sentences.
-For example ‘’ Ich spreche kein Deutsch, sprechen Sie Englisch?’’
-For the smart guys ‘’ I do not speak German, do you speak English?’’
-A lot of the young generation people in Berlin speaks well till fluently English.
-If the person in front of you does not speak English?
-Stop the worries again!
-The people in Berlin are very kind, and there will always be somebody to help you with translation.
-We recommend to bring someone to the Bürgeramt who speaks German, this is the best and easiest way to get everything done!
+A smart thing you can do before you go to the Bürgeramt is to learn some useful German sentences.
+For example ‘’ Ich spreche kein Deutsch, sprechen Sie Englisch?’’ -‘’ I do not speak German, do you speak English?’’ the majority of the younger generations in Berlin speak very good English, if not fluent.
+Do not worry if the person at the Burgeramt doesn’t speak any English.
+The people in Berlin are very kind, and there will always be someone to help you with translation.
+We would, however, recommend bringing someone to the Bürgeramt who speaks German, as this is the best and easiest way to get everything done!

-If you want to improve your German, you can go to German class!
+If you want to improve your German, the first step should be to attend some German language classes!
 You can take a look at the Berlasco Language School.
-Berlasco is a very centrally located in Berlin.
-The school is very flexible and always listening to the problems of their students.
+Berlasco is very centrally located in Berlin.
+The school is also very flexible and always listening to the problems of their students.

-If you are looking for the right bank, you should check for the ”Deutsche Bank” they are very concerned with you and also check for N26, an online bank that allows you to open an account in only 8 minutes.
+If you are looking for the right bank, you should check out ”Deutsche Bank” as they are very helpful and concerned with providing the best service for their customers.
+Another solution is N26, which is an online bank that allows you to open an account through your smartphone in only 8 minutes.

 In Germany, you can either go for public or private health insurance.
 You have to know that it is required to be insured in Germany, just like a lot of other countries.
 When you are working in Germany and you are subject to social insurance contributions you need to select a health insurance provider, the so-called “Krankenkasse”.
 Your employer pays half of your health insurance, the total amount of your health insurance fee depends on your income.